apache/cordova-docs/www/_posts/2026-07-07-cordova-ios-8.1.1.md

 We are happy to announce that we have just released `Cordova iOS 8.1.1`!
 This is one of Cordova's supported platforms for building iOS applications.

-This release contains fixes for several bugs that were reported against the 8.1.0 version.
+This release includes general improvements and fixes for several bugs.

 * [cordova-ios@8.1.1](https://www.npmjs.com/package/cordova-ios)